El Agheila

-El Agheila is best known to history as the site of several Second World War battles during the North African Campaign.
+El Agheila is best known as the site of several Second World War battles during the North African Campaign.

 History

 El Agheila is the site of the Roman fortified town of Anabucis and its Greek precursor Automala.

-During the Italian occupation of Libya the town was the site of an Italian concentration camp for Bedouins.
+During the Italian occupation of Libya, the town was the site of an Italian concentration camp for Bedouins.
 The camp was just south of town and housed over 10,000 inmates.
 Thousands of the Bedouins starved to death in the camp run by the Italian colonial troops.

 World War II

 In February 1941, El Agheila was taken by the British Western Desert Force following their destruction of the Italian Tenth Army in Operation Compass.
 The British halted there while most of the Western Desert Force was moved to deal with the Axis's invasion of Greece.
 This gave the German Afrika Korps under Erwin Rommel a chance to arrive and launch an offensive which retook El Agheila in March and drove the British all the way back to Tobruk and the Egyptian frontier.
-Rommel would further fortify the city and use it as a base for his operations.
+Rommel further fortified the city and used it as a base for his operations against Tobruk.
 After being driven back from Tobruk following Operation Crusader in December 1941, the Afrika Korps fell back to El Agheila, halting their retreat and the British advance there.

-In January 1942, Rommel launched a new offensive at El Agheila, which would again drive the British back towards Tobruk.
-This time he would capture Tobruk and advance into Egypt before being halted at El Alamein in July 1942 and decisively defeated there in November.
+In January 1942, Rommel launched a new offensive at El Agheila, which again drove the British back towards Tobruk.
+This time he captured Tobruk and advanced into Egypt before being halted at El Alamein in July 1942 and decisively defeated there in November.
 The Afrika Korps was broken, and its retreating remnants gave up El Agheila for the final time to the advancing British Eighth Army in December 1942.